older and wiser: documenting advanced style all over the world

-We caught up with Ari to talk about his experience creating Advanced Style: Older & Wiser as well as his new series Advanced Love, which explores the secrets behind long lasting relationships.
-Take an exclusive first look at episode one featuring badass couple Mort and Ginny Linder, who have been together for since their 20s.
+We caught up with Ari to talk about his experience creating Advanced Style: Older & Wiser as well as his new series Advanced Love, exploring the secrets behind long lasting relationships.
+Take an exclusive first look at episode one featuring badass couple Mort and Ginny Linder who have been together for since their 20s below.

 You've been touring with your new book, Advanced Style: Older & Wiser.
 How has that been?

 It's been great!
 These women from all over the world that I photographed are showing up to the launches, which turn into these big parties where people are suddenly inspired to dress up.
 Ilona Royce Smithkin, who is 96, was drinking champagne in the back room at one of the launch parties.
 We were all ready to go and I figured she left hours ago but she was there with a round table of people and entertaining the whole crowd while I was ready to head to bed.

 After the success of the first book and the film, why were you compelled to do another book?
 What stories did you feel remained untold?

 After the first book, I had so much feedback from people wanting to know more about these women.
 So for Advanced Style: Older & Wiser I compiled 22 personal essays about their lives, ageing and the journey they've been on in the last two years.
 So many of these women have new careers after the launch of the first book and the film.
 People were finally recognising the style, wisdom and power of the older woman and so I kind of wanted to go deeper into their lives so they could tell their stories.
 I was also given the opportunity to travel and meet men and women from all over the world.

 Whilst travelling, was there anywhere that surprised you?
 Do you think different cultures have different views on ageing?